zaczap/bios201/Workshop4/README.md

 Now if you go to http://web.stanford.edu/~sunet/, fillling in sunet with your own sunet id, you will see a list of files.
 Now enter http://web.stanford.edu/~sunet/Donor2596-NK.chr4.bw (again substituting sunet with your own id) into the `Paste URLs or data` box.
 Then click `submit`.
 You will get taken to another screen, where you should click the `go` button next to view in `Genome Browser`.
 You should now see some data!

-Explore different options for displaying the data, selected from the dropdown box int he custom tracks section:
+Explore different options for displaying the data, selected from the dropdown box in the custom tracks section:

 ![UCSC input](images/track_options.png)